-There is invasion of the myometrium by hydropic chorionic villi, accompanied by proliferation of trophoblast.
-The tumour is locally destructive and may invade parametrial tisue and blood vessels.
+Invasive moles arise from hydatidiform moles.
+There is an invasion of the myometrium by hydropic chorionic villi, accompanied by the proliferation of trophoblast.
+A tumour is locally destructive and may invade parametrial tissue and blood vessels.

-As with other form of gestational trophoblastic disease, maternal serum beta HCG values are markedly elevated.
+As with other forms of the gestational trophoblastic disease, maternal serum βHCG values are markedly elevated.

 Often it can be difficult to differentiate an invasive mole from other forms of gestational trophoblastic disease in imaging.

 May be seen as an echogenic vascular mass invading the myometrium.
-Colour Doppler interrogation will show high velocity, low impedence flow.
+Colour Doppler interrogation will show high velocity, low impedance flow.

 On MRI, it often appears as a poorly defined mass that deeply invades the myometrium.
 Complete or partial disruption of the junctional zone may also be seen.